 SEND EVENTS

-Sensory Friendly: Design and Draw with Light is at the V&A on the 13th of July and 10th of August.
+Sensory Friendly: Design and Draw with Light is at the V&A on the 10th of August.
 The workshop invites visitors with a neurodiversity or sensory processing disorder and their families to design, make and draw using lightboxes and overhead projectors, playing with light, dark, reflections, shadows, and colours.
 Free.

 Autograph Gallery’s popular Free Family Workshops for Children with SEND continue on the 20th of July.
 Dive into a fun session of art-making and experimentation.
 Explores the senses, playing with textures, light, sculpture and a variety of art materials.
 Free.